-The IRB 5710 can be equipped with different DressPacks.
-The DressPacks are modular built but with the aim to offer a complete solution.
-The DressPacks are designed to fit a wide variety of applications, like machine tending, material handling and spot welding and are well integrated into the robot system to ensure long life length and large working range.
+The IRB 6710 can be equipped with the well-integrated cable and hose packages in the DressPack options.
+The DressPack is designed together with the manipulator to offer a complete solution.
+The DressPack is designed to fit a wide variety of applications, like machine tending, material handling and spot welding and are well integrated into the robot system to ensure long life and large working range.